CarloMicieli/hascalator/README.md

      case object None              extends Maybe[Nothing]
 ```

-To avoid to publish in the public API all the types, the only public type is
+To avoid to publish as public API all the types, the only public type is
 the trait one, the more specific types are kept private.
 New values are created
 using smart constructors defined in the companion object for the trait.